Jonatan Berggren: Playing career

+Sweden

 Berggren made his Swedish Hockey League debut playing with Skellefteå AIK during the 2017–18 SHL season.
 Berggren was sidelined for most of the 2018–19 season with a back injury.

 In his fourth season with Skellefteå AIK, Berggren broke out offensively in the 2020–21 campaign, finishing sixth in SHL scoring with 45 points in 49 games and co-leading Skellefteå AIK.
 Berggren became only the 13th player in SHL history to compile over 40 points in a season at age 20 or younger, and the first since Elias Pettersson in 2018.

-On 21 May 2021, Berggren was signed by the Detroit Red Wings to a three-year, entry-level contract.